-Multilingual Zotero (MLZ) is an unofficial variant of the official Zotero client.
-It offers two extended facilities: (1) language variants of individual fields; and (2) item types suitable for legal writing.
-The legal styles listed below in this page are designed to take advantage of the MLZ extended legal item types.
+Multilingual Zotero (MLZ) is an unofficial variant of the official Zotero client that provides two extended facilities: (1) language variants of individual fields; and (2) styles suitable for legal writing.
+MLZ is written and maintained by Frank Bennett of the Faculty of Law at Nagoya University, where it is actively supported as a recommended tool for postgraduate students.

 Abbreviation FilterThe Abbreviation Filter for Zotero provides the Zotero word processor plugins with flexible, style-specific abbreviation lists, enabling correct and consistent abbreviation of titles, journal names, institution names, publishers and publisher locations.
 Use of the Abbreviation Filter will be documented in Citations, Out of the Box, a forthcoming guide to the use of MLZ in legal and multilingual research.
 Short guidance notes on installing and testing the Abbreviation Filter are available here.